moby/swarmkit/README.md

 ```

 In a fourth terminal, use `swarmctl` to explore and control the cluster.
 Before
-running swarmctl, set the `SWARM_SOCKET` environment variable to the path to the
+running swarmctl, set the `SWARM_SOCKET` environment variable to the path of the
-manager socket that was specified to `--listen-control-api` when starting the
+manager socket that was specified in `--listen-control-api` when starting the
 manager.

 To list nodes: